Driving in winter

 Your vehicle must be winter-ready from December 1 to March 15.
 However, because spring conditions can be variable, it is recommended that you wait until a few weeks after the end of this period to install your all-season or summer tires.

 The requirement applies to all motor vehicles registered in Québec, including rental vehicles.
+However, this requirement does not apply to trailers.
 Drivers who do not comply are liable to a fine of $200 to $300.

 The winter tire requirement does not apply for:

 - A period of seven days from the date the vehicle was acquired from a vehicle dealer (you must be in possession of the bill of sale for the vehicle or a copy thereof)